yarv07/angular-test-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

+Run `npm i` and `npm run data` to install packages and run JSON-server.
+Navigate to `http://localhost:3000/data` to check for JSON data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.